Sambhav10/Data_Analyst_Portfolio/README.md

 I am a data analyst with experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
-I am proficient in Excel, R, SQL, Excel , and Tableau, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.
+I am proficient in Excel, R, SQL, Excel , and Tableau, and have a solid understanding of data analytics techniques such as dashboard building, report writing, and critical thinking.

 In this portfolio, I have included a variety of projects that showcase my data analytics skills.
 You will find links of the dashboards and reports I have created using various tools such as Tableau, and Excel.